 4. Cost efficiency

 While maintenance requires investment, it prevents expensive emergency fixes and security breaches.
-Regular upkeep costs far less than emergency repairs.
+Regular upkeep costs far less than emergency repairs, a principle supported by research on software project maintenance costs.

 Common maintenance plan mistakes